Svalbard: Polar Bears, Arctic Wildlife, and Landscapes

 $12,500 per person Cabin 21: Twin cabin with shared bathroom and shower

 June 9, 2019: Fly from your home to Longyearbyen, Norway (LYR airport code) to arrive anytime before dinnertime.
 Group dinner TBD, overnight at hotel in Longyearbyen.
 You may find that staying overnight in Oslo (OSL) makes your travel schedule easier.
 We can recommend a hotel right at the airport in Oslo no problem.

 June 18, 2019: Workshop concludes after breakfast.
 Disembark M/S Origo, domestic flight to Oslo, with connections home or elsewhere.

 - Photographic guiding and instruction from two pros

 - Fun, inspiration and a great time!

 What’s Not Included?

 Travel from your home to Longyearbyen, Norway, and back.
+Passport and visa fees, if any.
 Any meals and accommodations before or after the workshop dates.
-Emergency Medical Evacuation and Travel Medical Insurance (required).
-Trip and cancellation insurance (optional).
+Medical Evacuation Insurance (required).
+Travel Medical and Trip Cancellation Insurance (optional, but recommended).
 Items of a personal nature.
 Alcoholic beverages.
 Anything not specifically listed as included.